Welcome to the Estuarium!!!

 - Copies of curriculum for each student, pencils,

-extra money for gift shop or snacks (A writing board and
+extra money for gift shop or snacks.
+Please DO NOT bring clipboards, as these can damage the tanks (a writing board and

 pencils will be provided).